-Today's Pie Pops on a stick are quite similar to the little pie patties that Mom made back in the 1950s, except she didn't bake them on a lollipop stick.
-These dessert treats are so easy to make, and you will love serving them to loved ones and watching their surprise.
+Today's Pie Pops recipe is quite similar to the old fashioned pie patties that Mom made back in the 1950s, except she didn't bake them on a lollipop stick.
+These pastry treats are so easy to make, and you'll love serving them to your loved ones and watching their surprise.

 These mini pies on a stick are fun to make and absolutely delicious to eat.
 The lollipop stick is an optional novelty, as these mini pies will make an attractive addition to any dessert tray when served on their own.